GEO-Protocol/Documentation/README.md

 4. Cyclic clearing algorithm

 **_Update 18.10.2018_** /
 We uploaded C++implementation of [Lamport Signature](https://en.wikipedia.org/wiki/Lamport_signature) on top of BLAKE2b.
 Now you can take a look or download it by clicking [here](https://github.com/GEO-Protocol/lib-crypto-lamport).
-Current cryptographic sollution is used in [GEO Network client](https://github.com/GEO-Protocol/GEO-network-client) and [observers chain backend](https://github.com/GEO-Protocol/gns-observers-chain-back).
+We use such cryptographic sollution in [GEO Network client](https://github.com/GEO-Protocol/GEO-network-client) and [observers chain backend](https://github.com/GEO-Protocol/gns-observers-chain-back).

 **_Update 15.10.2018_** /
 We published [specification that describes the trust lines algorithm](https://github.com/GEO-Protocol/specs-protocol/blob/master/trust_lines/trust_lines.md) which called *Twin State*.